kstad21/cse15l-lab-reports/index.md

 # Katy's CSE15L Lab Reports

 ## Lab 2
 ### I wrote a web server called ChatServer that takes in message and user arguments and maintains and displays an ongoing chat between users.
+I also added a "clear" path so that the user can clear the chat if they'd like to.
 ---
 Here is my code for ChatServer.
 Instead of an error message, I changed that to be a corrective prompt for the user.
 I also added a corrective message in case the user forgets to use an "&" to separate message and user.